Carreau/phd-dissertation/parts/part4.rst

 =====================================
 ..
 3
 ..
 DOn't you describe this is in the mateiral and methods?
 You should refer to ti!

 Formation of the actin network on doublets is done similar as described recently :cite:`Carvalho2013a`.
-Briefly, actin filaments including biotinylated monomers are stabilized by phalloidin and linked to PEG-Biotin lipids (DETAILS!) via straptavidin that is present in the solution (:num:`Fig #fig1b`).
+Briefly, actin filaments including biotinylated monomers are stabilized by phalloidin and linked to PEG-Biotin lipids (cf :ref:`materials and methods <m_et_m>`)  via streptavidin that is present in the solution (:num:`Fig #fig1b`).
 Besides linking the actin to the membrane, it also cross-links the filaments.
 Such a network has already been characterized recently :cite:`Carvalho2013a`.
-Note that as the actin monomers(FILAMENTS??) are only added after the formation of the doublets, the interface between the two liposomes composing the doublets remains free of F-actin (:num:`Fig #fig1c`, :num:`#fds`).
-As the actin added is fluorescent, the absence of actin at the liposome interface can be checked by epifluorescence as it appears dark compared to the rest of the doublet(:num:`Fig #fig1c`).
+Note that as the actin filaments are only added after the formation of the doublets, the interface between the two liposomes composing the doublets remains free of F-actin (:num:`Fig
+#fig1c`, :num:`#fds`).
+As the actin added is fluorescent, the absence of actin
+at the liposome interface can be checked by epifluorescence as it appears dark compared to the rest of the doublet(:num:`Fig #fig1c`).

 .. scheme equilibrium tension contact angle.